 - Perception of no additional headcount or investment

 - Stretched too thin.
 At best, the person is still good at being a developer and nonexistent as a ScrumMaster.
-At worst, the person is a bad developer and a bad ScrumMaster because they don’t have the time to be good at either roles.
+At worst, the person is a bad developer and a bad ScrumMaster because they don’t have the time to be good at either role.

 ScrumMaster & Product Owner Combination